wtnwin111/interview/README.md

     9) Given an array, there is an element whose occurence is greater than the half of the array's length, find this element.
 [Google, Baidu, Microsoft]
     10) Given an m\*n grid, how many paths are there from the left bottom corner to the up right corner.
     11) Randomly shuffle an array.
-    12) Given an int array, find the sub arrays whose sum is closest to a given K
     13) Suppose you have an NxM matrix of positive and negative integers.
 Write some code that finds the sub-matrix with the maximum sum of its elements.
     14) Given a set S, find all the maximal subsets whose sum <= k.
     15) Find the uniq amount of absolute values in a given sorted array